amesoudi/cultural_evolution_ABM_tutorial/README.md

 You can cite the tutorial as:

-* Mesoudi, Alex (2021) *Simulation models of cultural evolution*.
+* Mesoudi, Alex (2021) *Simulation models of cultural evolution in R*.
 Available at https://github.com/amesoudi/cultural_evolution_ABM_tutorial

 A longer and more detailed book-length resource, which builds on some of these models, can be found here: